Angels in Western Culture - A Short History of Angels and Angelic Beings

 In August of 1914, during World War I, British and French troops fell into retreat from the Germans.
 Wounded soldiers reported angels in the field of battle.
 French soldiers thought they saw Michael the Archangel while the British claimed it was Saint George.
 (Michael and St. George are thought, by some, to be one in the same, the Dragon-slayer) In any event, the men saw a tall blonde man in golden armor with an air of calm serenity.
 In later reports, the Germans claimed that they were unable to advance and that their horses turned and ran.
 The angel became known as the Angel of Mons, after the area in which the appearance took place.

 Today angels are everywhere in popular songs, musical plays, and novels.
 Statues of angels show up in people's gardens.
 Tiny angelic figurines appear on jewelry and clothing.
 Obviously, the concept of angels is not restricted to religions but has a strong presence in the secular world as well.

 - UFologists compare extraterrestrial visitors to angels and many believe that they are one in the same.
 They see space ships and ancient depictions of spaceships as similar to Thrones, of wheels of fire.
 Radiant humanoid extraterrestrials came to earth to impart messages from beyond earth or from the heavens; often warning humanity of the error of their ways.
 Movies like The Day the Earth Stood Still introduce an angelic like extraterrestrial, Klato, who attempts to bring peace to earth by frightening humanity with an awesome display of power, personified by the great, glowing robot, Gort.

 - Marvel Comic books feature a character in their X Men series called Archangel.

-- And at Christmas, we all root for Clarence to succeed in saving the soil of George Bailey in It's a Wonderful Life) so that he can earn his wings.
+- At Christmas, we all root for Clarence to succeed in saving George Bailey from despair in the film It's a Wonderful Life so that he can earn his wings.

 - We name children Angel and refer to our beloved as angels.